 We hope that you feel that you have been treated fairly even if you do not get the job.
 Please contact the service unit concerned if you wish to discuss why you have not been successful and they will give you some feedback.

-Any applicant who considers that they have been treated unfairly at any stage of the recruitment and selection process can submit a complaint in writing for the attention of the Head of People and Development, either at firstname.lastname@example.org or posted to Burnley Town Hall, Manchester Road,
+Any applicant who considers that they have been treated unfairly at any stage of the recruitment and selection process can submit a complaint in writing for the attention of the Strategic HR Manager, either at email@example.com or posted to Burnley Town Hall, Manchester Road, Burnley BB11 9SA.

 All applicants will be treated sensitively and with courtesy at every stage of the recruitment and selection process.
 They will not be subject to any unfair discrimination at any time.